validatedid/vidchain-doc/tutorial.md

 ![vichain-did-auth](_media/vidchain-did-auth.jpg)

-1. The user requests authentication through VIDChain.
+1. The user requests authentication using SSI or VIDChain button.
 2. The OpenID Connect Client initiates an Authorize Code flow.
 The user's user agent is redirected to `https://api.vidchain.net/oauth2/auth?client_id=...&redirect_uri=...`

     If unable to authenticate the user (= no session cookie exists), the user agent is redirected to the Login URL, where the user is shown a QR code.